 Is It Necessary to Use Paraffin Wax?

-Now, you don’t have to, but, using paraffin wax will thin the chocolate out which makes it a bit easier to work with.
+Now, you don’t have to, but, using paraffin wax will thin the chocolate out, making it a bit easier to work with.
 It also gives the chocolate a nice shine to it and makes for a wonderful presentation!
-If you don’t have Paraffin Wax you can totally omit this as I did in the How to Make Chocolate Covered Strawberries video above.
+If you don’t have Paraffin Wax you can totally omit this as I did in the How to Make Chocolate Covered Strawberries video.

 How to Decorate Chocolate Covered Strawberries